Mmmm73/K_means-02/README.md

 **Procedure**

-1. A dataframe is created from the cluster analysis dataset data.
+1. A dataframe is created from the cluster analysis dataset.
 2. K-means (clustering) algorithm is trained on the data.
 3. Predictons are made using the model.